jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/FirstSteps.md

 This directory contains all of the definitions for the header files (.cpp).

 Some header files (and cpp files) are not visible through the Unreal Editor interface (like `CPP_RayCaster`, `CPP_ObjectSelector`), but some are, like `CPP_User`.
 This is because the class `CPP_RayCaster` does not inherit from any of the Engine's classes like `UObject` or `AActor`.
 To see those "hidden" files, please open the file in Visual Studio, JetBrains Rider, VSCode, or any other IDE or code editor you prefer.

+## How to Approach This Giant Project

+This project is large and can feel overwhelming to grasp all at once.
+We’ve tried to make as many components as stable and unchanging as possible.
+This means that most of what you see on the screen doesn’t require a deep understanding right away—working code is best left untouched, right? 😄

+For the first 2–3 weeks of your internship, we strongly encourage you to focus on learning C++, especially general OOP concepts and how pointers work.
+Try building a simple calculator or a rock-paper-scissors app using OOP and pointers to get comfortable.

+Next, dive into general Unreal Engine tutorials.
+Remember, everything in Unreal Engine is highly decoupled—it’s not like a website or other applications where you can easily call everything through dependency injections or setters.
+We also recommend following some C++ tutorials in Unreal Engine and creating a small project to test things out.
+Once you get comfortable with the C++ side, using Blueprints will feel like a helpful tool for tying your logic together.

+Keep in mind that C++, OOP, and other programming patterns aren’t quite the same when developing in Unreal Engine.
+Also, documentation can be extremely frustrating to navigate.
+Because of this, we strongly advise using JetBrains Rider IDE if your RAM allows it, as it provides the best autocompletion and function documentation support.
+If it doesn’t, try increasing your swap file to use your SSD as temporary RAM.

+While this documentation isn’t perfect (we only had six months to develop, test, design, and write it!), we’ve tried to document as much as possible to help guide you through.

+## Why We Used mostly C++ Instead of Blueprints

+In short, for maintainability.
+Yes, C++ can be hard, complicated, and unforgiving, but once you become familiar with its inner workings, it will become both your best friend and, sometimes, your worst enemy.
+If you’re new to C++, take it slowly.
+If you’re not sure how to implement something, try building it in Blueprints first, even if it turns into a litteral of spaghetti code.
+When you reach that point, it’s usually a good time to start rewriting it in C++.